TOWN OF DELAVAN

 After Hours: (262) 728-9777

 Fax: (262) 728-4743

-Contact Our Police Department Via Email
+Please Contact Our Town of Delavan Police Department Via Email

 The Town of Delavan Police Department answers an average of 6,000 calls every year.
 The over 25 full and part-time officers patrol roughly 32 square miles of Delavan land and water.
 Check in with the police for crime alerts, emergencies, or perhaps to pay a ticket.